Gardens and Architecture of Mallorca

 Day 6 -

-After breakfast we check out of our hotel and transfer by coach to the airport.
+After breakfast we check out of our hotel and transfer by coach to the airport for our onward travel arrangements.

 Tour dates & prices